NumLit: Development of numeracy and literacy in children

 About the Project

-NumLit will consist in one large-scale multi-year longitudinal study, in which we will trace a cohort of children starting from the age of 5 (in kindergarten) and follow them up throughout primary and secondary school.
+NumLit is a project based on a long-term collaboration between researchers at the Department of Education and the Department of Special Needs Education.
+The project is a large-scale multi-year longitudinal study, in which we will trace a cohort of children starting from the age of 5 (in kindergarten) and follow them up throughout primary and secondary school.
 The children will be examined on a large battery of literacy, numeracy, language and cognitive skills.

 Kindergarten assessment will focus on foundation abilities and predictor skills, including general cognitive and language abilities that are likely to contribute to literacy and numeracy development.
 In subsequent school years children will be tested on their emerging (and later consolidated) literacy and numeracy skills at increasingly demanding, age-appropriate levels that will then be traced back to the early precursors observed in kindergarten.